-Four activating receptors, FcyRI, FcyRIIa, FcyRIIa, FcyRIIIa and one inhibitory receptor FcyRIIb (Ravetch, 2010) are differentially distributed on immune cells.
-They can be found on all leukocytes and platelets except T cells(Guilliams et al., 2014; Hogarth and Pietersz, 2012) and many cells have multiple FcyRs on their surface.
+Four activating receptors, FcyRI, FcyRIIa, FcyRIIa and FcyRIIIa, and one inhibitory receptor, FcyRllb (Ravetch, 2010), are differentially distributed on immune cells.
+They can be found on all leucocytes and platelets except T cells (Guilliams et al., 2014; Hogarth and Pietersz, 2012), and many cells have multiple FcyRs on their surface.
 Once bound to antigen, antibodies can mediate a range of immune functions through interaction with FcyR.
-Engagement of activating FcyRs can induce i) antibody-dependent cell-mediated cytotoxicity (ADCC) or antibody-dependent cell-mediated phagocytosis (ADCP), which both result in direct killing of antibody-opsonised cells, ii) release of pro-inflammatory mediators and cytokines, to attract other white blood cells to the infection site and activate them, as well as iii) antigen endocytosis and presentation, to further enhance the immune response (reviewed in (Desjarlais and Lazar, 2011)).
+Engagement of activating FcyRs can induce (i) antibody-dependent cell-mediated cytotoxicity (ADCC) or antibody-dependent cell-mediated phagocytosis (ADCP), which both result in direct killing of antibody-opsonized cells, (ii) release of pro-inflammatory mediators and cytokines, to attract other white blood cells to the infection site and activate them, and (iii) antigen endocytosis and presentation, to further enhance the immune response (reviewed in Desjarlais and Lazar, 2011).

-In order to study the effect of plant N-glycosylation on recombinant antibody Fc-mediated binding activities, the broadly-neutralising HIV antibody, VRCO1, was expressed in plants in different glycol formats.
-Our studies revealed that VRCO1 with typical plant glycosylation had 30-fold lower affinity to recombinant human FcyRI than the same antibody produced in HEK cells.
-Also, it had a limited ability to bind the low affinity receptors FcyRIIa, FcyRIIb and FcyRIIIa.
+In order to study the effect of plant N-glycosylation on recombinant antibody Fc-mediated binding activities, the broadly neutralizing HIV antibody, VRC01, was expressed in plants in different glycol formats.
+Our studies revealed that VRC01 with typical plant glycosylation had 30-fold lower affinity to recombinant human FcyRI than the same antibody produced in HEK cells.
+Also, it had a limited ability to bind the low-affinity receptors FcyRIIa, FcyRIIb and FcyRIIIa.
 Removal of Fc glycans by mutagenesis of Asn297 resulted in a complete loss of binding.
-However, engineering plant glycans by removal of core fucose and xylose significantly improved affinity of plant-made VRCO1 to FcyRI and restored binding activity to FcyRIIa and FcyRIIb.
-Moreover, affinity of fucose/xylose-free antibodies to Fc γ RIIIa was 10 to 20-times enhanced as compared to the HEK cell-derived VRC01.
-The impact of fucose removal on binding to Fc γ RIIIa was previously observed for antibodies generated in mammalian cell and plant-based systems (Cox et al., 2006; Shields et al., 2002) and likely results from steric interference with glycans present in the binding site of Fc γ RIIIa (Ferrara et al., 2011).
-Extending the fucose- and xylose-free antibodies with terminal β 1,4-galacose residues did not further improve their interaction with Fc gamma receptors.
+However, engineering plant glycans by removal of core fucose and xylose significantly improved affinity of plant-made VRC01 to FcyRI and restored binding activity to FcyRIIa and FcyRIIb.
+Moreover, affinity of fucose/xylose-free antibodies to FcyRIIIa was 10-20 times enhanced as compared to the HEK cell-derived VRC01.
+The impact of fucose removal on binding to FcyRIIIa was previously observed for antibodies generated in mammalian cell and plantbased systems (Cox et al., 2006; Shields et al., 2002) and likely results from steric interference with glycans present in the binding site of FcyRIIIa (Ferrara et al., 2011).
+Extending the fucose- and xylose-free antibodies with terminal $\beta$ 1,4-galactose residues did not further improve their interaction with Fc-gamma receptors.
 Cell-based binding assays with THP-1 monocytes confirmed the binding behaviour of different VRC01 glycovariants observed in the SPR analysis.

-The binding of VRC01 ${\text{WT}}$ to FcyRIIIa indicated that about 80% of antibody molecules did not engage the receptor.
-The remaining active proportion had an affinity of 430 nM, as compared to 620 nM for VRC01 ${\text{HEK}}$.
-The inactive proportion correlates with the proportion of molecules either with no Fc glycans or containing typical plant GnGnXF 3 structures.
-This suggests that not only unglycosylated antibodies, but also GnGnXF 3 glycoforms might not be able to bind FcyRIIIa.
-The core fucose in plants is α 1,3-linked, rather than the α 1,6-link in mammalian systems, but the results suggest the differentially oriented fucose on plant-produced antibodies still causes steric constraints in the FcyRIIIa binding site, abrogating the interaction.
-The active portion of VRC01 ${\text{WT}}$ antibodies, that engages FcyRIIIa more effectively than VRC01 ${\text{HEK}}$, might correspond to the non-fully processed glycoformsthat were found in the sample.
+The binding of VRC01WT to FcyRIIIa indicated that about 80% of antibody molecules did not engage the receptor.
+The remaining active proportion had an affinity of 430 nm, as compared to 620 nm for VRC01HEK.
+The inactive proportion correlates with the proportion of molecules either with no Fc glycans or containing typical plant GnGnXF structures.
+This suggests that not only unglycosylated antibodies, but also GnGnXF glycoforms might not be able to bind $Fc\gamma RIIIa$ .
+The core fucose in plants is $\alpha 1,3$ linked, rather than the $\alpha$ 1,6-link in mammalian systems, but the results suggest the differentially oriented fucose on plantproduced antibodies still causes steric constraints in the FcyRIIIa binding site, abrogating the interaction.
+The active portion of VRC01WT antibodies, which engages FcyRIIIa more effectively than VRC01HEK, might correspond to the non-fully processed glycoforms that were found in the sample.
 These comprise oligomannose structures lacking core fucose and truncated complex glycans containing fucose.
-Thus, VRC01 ${\text{WT}}$ antibody produced in plants appears to be a mixture of FcyRIIIanon-binders and binders with different affinities, depending on the glycoform they carry.
+Thus, VRC01WT antibody produced in plants appears to be a mixture of FcyRIIIa nonbinders and binders with different affinities, depending on the glycoform they carry.
 This variability may translate functionally into potentially different ADCC activities.